-Zhengde Emperor Zhu Houzhao -- Spoiled Monarch with Ridiculous Behaviors and Excellent Achievements in the History of China
+Zhengde Emperor Zhu Houzhao — A Controversial Monarch with Deviant Behaviors and Exceptional Achievements

-Zhu Houzhao (1491 -- 1521), also respected as Zhengde Emperor or Ming Wu Zong, was the most controversial monarch of the Ming Dynasty.
+Zhu Houzhao (1491 — 1521), respected as Zhengde Emperor or Emperor Wuzong of Ming, was the most controversial monarch of the Ming Dynasty.

-He was quite deviant and curious, and had spent most of his life trying to escape from the fancy royal palace.
+He was somewhat deviant and curious and had spent most of his life trying to escape from the fabulous royal palace.

 The Frequently Absent Zhengde Emperor

-He listened to his eunuchs and dismissed intelligent ministers that his father left to him, only because they frequently suggested him to stop playing and pay more attention to his kingdom.
+He listened to his eunuchs' suggestions and dismissed some intelligent ministers that his father left to him only because they frequently suggested he stop having fun and pay more attention to politics.

-Thanks to his father's hard working and efficient political system, the government ran well, even though Zhengde Emperor kept being absent to many government meetings.
+Thanks to his father's hard-working and efficient political system, the government ran well, even though Zhengde Emperor was absent from many government meetings.

-Some time later, his offcials had given up persuading him to show up at important meetings, and got used to his long term absence.
+Sometime later, his officials gave up persuading him to show up at important meetings and got used to his long-term absence.

-However, Zhengde Emperor did select many talented and responsible officials to do daily administration works for him.
+However, Zhengde Emperor selected many talented and responsible officials to do daily administration work for him.

-When important things happened, as the monarch, he always could respond instantly and make the right decision.
+And when important things happened, as the monarch, Zhengde Emperor could always respond instantly and make the right decision.

-Zhengde Emperor's Absurd Life Outside of the Royal Palace
+Zhengde Emperor's Carefree Life Outside of Royal Palace

 Escaping from the Capital City Secretly